SMS Marketing Blog | Subtext

 • Give fans the opportunity to give feedback through polls or surveys.

-Use Text Messages for Concert Promotion Today
+Use Text Messages to Promote Your Concert Today

-Forget waiting for your big break—take concert promotion by the reins and pull off a successful marketing campaign for your tour.
+Promoting your concert effectively means relying on strategies that consistently deliver packed venues.
 Utilizing SMS can empower artists, managers, promoters, and event planners to effectively get the word out about upcoming concerts to their target audience.
 Subtext has what it takes to pull this off and more.

-Subtext features a user-friendly platform with a range of features to keep fans informed, engaged, and ready for your upcoming tour.
-Check out how other Subtext clients use our platform to maximize their reach.
+Subtext’s user-friendly platform boasts a range of powerful features to keep fans informed, engaged, and ready for your upcoming tour.
 Book a demo to see it in action today.